 Example: The ALJ is located in the Eastern time zone.
-The enrollee is also located in the Eastern time zone; however, the provider is located in the Central time zone.
+The beneficiary is located in the Central time zone.
 The hearing should be scheduled to occur (that is, start and end) between 9:00 am EST and 4:30 EST to ensure that hearing is conducted during normal business hours for all parties and representatives who attend the hearing.